 SON

-Below is a summary for the SON gene observed in research publications.
+The information for this summary of SON-related syndrome comes from research publications.
 This is not meant to take the place of medical advice.

 What is SON-related Syndrome?

-SON-related syndrome happens when there are changes to the SON gene.
+SON-related syndrome happens when there are changes in the SON gene.
 These changes can keep the gene from working as it should.
-SON-related syndrome is also known as ZTTK syndrome.

 Key Role